-During the 2016 California legislative session nearly two dozen gun-related bills were introduced for consideration.
-Although many of these bills failed, several of them were signed into law and will took effect on January 1, 2017.
+During the 2017 California legislative session, nearly two dozen gun-related bills were introduced for consideration.
+Although many of these bills didn’t pass, several of them were signed into law and will take effect on January 1, 2018.

-The Fourth Edition of California Gun Laws also covers the important new gun laws that took effect on January 1, 2017, including:
+The Fifth Edition of California Gun Laws also covers the important new gun laws taking effect on January 1, 2018, including:

-The Fourth Edition also contains a number of technical revisions, case updates, and expanded explanations of the laws.
-So the book will keep you up-to-date about all of the newest changes in, and interpretations of, the law.
+In addition, the Fifth Edition has entirely new sections that discuss the legality of gun trusts and “bump stocks.”
+And the Fifth Edition also contains a number of technical revisions, case updates, and expanded explanations of the laws.
+So, the book will keep you up-to-date about all of the newest changes in, and interpretations of, the law.

 Watch For Future Legal Updates

-While the vast majority of information in this book is timely and is currently applicable, and although the majority of California’s firearms laws do not change year to year, we are aware that to some degree California firearms law changes annually, and that federal firearms law changes occasionally.
+While the vast majority of information in this book is timely and is currently applicable, and although the majority of firearms laws do not change mid-year, we are aware that, to some degree, California and federal firearm laws change occasionally in between the publications of this book.

 To address these changes, and to cover other more specialized firearms law topics that are not covered in the book due to narrow public interest and space limitations, the author makes legal updates and supplemental legal memorandum available to address forthcoming or applicable changes in the law.